Skip to content

 Council’s Rebuttal Evidence

-Legal Submissions
+Legal Submission

-Session 2 IPI Waikato District Council Variation 3 Hearing
+Hearing 2: Waikato District Council Variation 3

-Submitter's expert evidence
+Submitters' expert evidence

 Legal submissions